-Taking inspiration from the products used during in-house treatment at Champneys spas, this body scrub is what I reach for when I need some proper exfoliation.
-It contains wonderfully gritty sea salt and detoxifying seaweed to slough away dead skin cells but leaves behind a lovely nourishing oil that adds plenty of glow to your skin.
+Taking inspiration from spa treatments, this body scrub is what I reach for when I need some proper exfoliation.
+It contains wonderfully gritty sea salt to slough away dead skin cells but leaves behind a lovely nourishing oil that adds plenty of glow to your skin.

 This is my lazy-girl skin saviour on mornings when my skin looks dull and grey (or when I've had a big night out and need some help disguising the after effects).
 It contains three different kinds of vitamin C for truly brightening results.
 Just smooth it onto damp skin, leave it for 60 seconds, and then rinse it off to reveal a more luminous complexion.

 I pride myself as being somewhat of a connoisseur of great shower gels, and this one sits firmly in my top three favourites of all time.
 The smell is incredible—like freshly-squeezed limes and sweet vanilla (trust me, smell it).
 And, I'm a big fan of the fuss-free pump dispenser for when you're in the shower.
 Even better, the bottle is absolutely enormous.
 You get half a litre of product for less than £7.
 Needless to say, it lasts for ages.